r0989582/Assignment2_Azure_IaC/README.md

 az deployment group create --resource-group RkCruddGroup --template-file deploy.bicep --parameters deployAcrOnly=false
 ```

-The last command is for deleting the deployment when the demonstartion is finished:
+The last command is for deleting the deployment when the demonstration is finished:

 ```
 az group delete --name RkCruddGroup --yes --no-wait